 Skip Post-Doc Training Programs; Start with a Salary

 If you follow our blog, you would have seen our recent post as to whether you should consider post-doctoral training programs or opt for on-the-job learning.
 As we mentioned before, working for a practice with great mentorship and support gives you the best of both worlds.
 You can learn effectively on the job while earning a great salary.

 Most graduates these days really cannot afford the extra year or two in limbo, not quite starting their career but not quite still in dental school either.
 Depending on your loan type, you may be able to defer repayments for about six months after you graduate.
 Make sure you can afford those payments as soon as they come due!

 Find Your Stride with a Healthy Work-Life Balance

 Beyond the competitive salary, great benefits, administrative support, mentorship programs, and so on, there is one more major perk to starting your career with an amazing DSO: work-life balance.
-Achieving a healthy work-life balance is one of our key pillars here at CDP, and something we take very seriously.
-As a new dentist, it can be all too easy to become overwhelmed and burnt out.
-Burn-out is about the worst thing that can happen to a new dentist.
-It can suck the joy out of what can be a profoundly rewarding career.
+Achieving a healthy work-life balance is one of our key pillars here at CDP and something we take very seriously.
+As a new dentist, becoming overwhelmed and burnt out can be easy.
+Burnout is about the worst thing that can happen to a new dentist.
+It can suck the joy out of a profoundly rewarding career.

-That’s why it’s so vital to start your career with a practice that piques your enthusiasm and keeps you energized.
+That’s why it is so vital to start your career with a practice that piques your enthusiasm and keeps you energized.
 Working with Community Dental Partners means working with a team that understands the value of your time.
-We understand you will be working to find balance between your work life and the needs of your family.
-The healthier your life is outside of work, the more effective you will become in your work.
+We know you will be working to find a balance between your work life and your family’s needs.
+The healthier your life is outside of work, the more effective you will become in your career.

 However, finding that balance can be hard on your own.
-That’s why having a full team behind you is such a great way to start your career as a dentist.
-Schedule a call with a Recruiting Manager to learn more about starting your career at a great DSO like CDP!
+That’s why having an entire team behind you is a great way to start your dentistry career.
+Schedule a call with a Hiring Manager to learn more about starting your career at a great DSO like CDP!